-After a small snack and some tea, you will leave the camp at night.
+After a small snack and some tea, you will leave the camp at around 2am.
 Lighting the way with headlamps, you will follow the trail through bush land to Rhino Point (3,821 m).
 From here the path becomes more challenging and occasionally climbing will be necessary.
-You will walk on volcanic ash, rocks and gravel, following the crater rim.
+You will walk on frozen volcanic ash and rocks, following the crater rim.
 After about 4 to 5 hours you should reach the summit, Socialist Peak.
-From here, you will experience the sun rising above Mt Kilimanjaro and enjoy the fantastic view of Mt Meru’s crater with its steep sides and the “ash cone” in the middle.
-The descent follows the same route back to Saddle Hut (3,550 m) where you will take a break and recuperate with hot soup and tea.
-Once refreshed, you will continue the descent and in the afternoon you reach Miriakamba Hut (2,500 m) – tired but happy.
+Experience the sun rising above Mt Kilimanjaro and enjoy the fantastic view of Mt Meru’s crater with its steep sides and the ash cone in the middle.
+The descent follows the same route back to Saddle Hut where you will take a break and recuperate with hot soup and tea.
+Once refreshed, you will continue the descent and during the early afternoon you should reach Miriakamba Hut – tired but happy.

 Breakfast; Lunch; Dinner

 Day 5 Miriakamba Hut (2,500 m) – Momella Gate (1,500 m) – Arusha

 After breakfast, you will follow the so-called northern route – a 2 to 3 hours trek back to the Momella Gate.
 The descent follows a shorter route than the ascent but there is still a chance to see elephants, buffaloes, giraffes as well as the black and white colobus monkeys.
 At the gate, you will say farewell to your hiking crew and your driver will take you back to Meru View Lodge where you will celebrate your achievement and spend the night.